cn23070/cn23070.github.io/_posts/2024-07-12-M3-Security-and-Risk-Management-April-2024 Summary.md

 **OCTAVE**
-OCTAVE stands for Operationally Critical Threat, Asset and Vulnerability Evaluation (OCTAVE) framework standard The standard was created at Carnegie Mellon University (CMU) in 1999 (Alberts et al, 1999) Made up of three phases: 1 Build enterprise wide security requirements, 2 Identify infrastructure vulnerabilties, and 3 determine the security risk management strategy
+OCTAVE stands for Operationally Critical Threat, Asset and Vulnerability Evaluation (OCTAVE) framework standard The standard was created at Carnegie Mellon University (CMU) in 1999 (Alberts et al, 1999) Made up of three phases: 1 Build enterprise wide security requirements, 2 Identify infrastructure vulnerabilities, and 3 determine the security risk management strategy

 #### Unit 3,4 & 5: Threat Modelling and Management, and Security and Risk Standards in Industry and the Enterprise